Standard of Conduct

 Residential Life does not permit the construction or use of resident-supplied lofts.

-If you own or operate a bicycle or moped on the MU campus, you are required to register/license it with MUPD, which is a free service.
+If you own or operate a bicycle or moped on the MU campus, you are required to register it with MUPD, which is a free service.
 The MUPD registration fulfills the City of Columbia's registration requirement.
 For more information, contact MUPD at 573-882-7201 or visit mupolice.missouri.edu.
+If you operate a bicycle or moped that is rented/borrowed through a bike-share program, you are not required to register the device with MUPD.

 Candles and Incense